-3. Find out who else will be there
+3. Research who else will be there

-Of course, you’ll meet plenty of people simply by wandering around and having the gusto to introduce yourself.
+You’ll meet plenty of people simply by wandering around and having the gusto to introduce yourself.

 Here are some things you consider doing:

-- Search for folx who hold positions you aspire to have one day or who work for your dream employer.
+- Search for professionals who hold positions you aspire to have one day or who work for your dream employer.
 If they’re presenting at any point, plan to be at their session(s).
-Or, if you discover a mutual connection through social media, ask that connection to virtually introduce you via email or LinkedIn.
+Or, if you discover a mutual connection through social media, ask that connection to introduce you via email or LinkedIn.
 You could even reach out to your professional crush personally to express your excitement about having a chance to connect in person.

-5. Get the lay of the land
+4. Get the lay of the land

 Be sure to also familiarize yourself with the locations of restrooms and snack hubs so that you can find those even when you’re pressed for time.

-6. Visit the vendor hall
+5. Visit the vendor hall

 You might assume that heading into the vendor hall will be like answering the door to an overeager salesperson.

-Plus, some vendor reps may live in areas where you hope to work someday and can tell you more about life there.
+Plus, some reps may live in areas where you hope to work someday and can tell you more about life there.
 Or perhaps you’ll meet a recent alum of your institution, who can give you new insight into students’ mindsets.

-7. Try everything out
+6. Try everything out

 Speaking of vendors, if it’s your first time at NASPA, you’ll probably be surprised by some of the things you see.

-9. Attend some evening socials
+7. Attend evening socials

 Are you ready to party?

-11. Give yourself a break — literally
+8. Give yourself a break — literally

 Yes, it’s true that you, your institution, or a scholarship-granting organization spent a lot of money to send you to the conference.
 And yes, you should seek to make the very most of it.